akutruff/diagon/packages/diagon/README.md

 ## `useRootState()`

-Accesses the topmost state that you gave to the `PatchTrackerContext.Provider` via `usePatchTrackerContextValue`.
+Accesses the topmost state that you gave to the `SubscriptionContext.Provider` via `useSubscriptionContextValue`.

 It returns an untyped value, so it is a good idea to have a simple wrapper function around the hook that casts to your root type.